 Your Ultimate Iceland Road Trip Bucket List

 There are so many natural wonders to be found on your Iceland bucket list.
 No Iceland travel itinerary would be complete without excursions to the country’s glaciers, waterfalls, volcanoes, hot springs geothermal areas, lava fields, fishing villages, and hiking zones.
 And let’s not forget the most popular things to do outdoors.
 This includes attending summer festivals, looking for the Northern Lights, going on a whale watching excursion, seeing North Atlantic puffin colonies, and more.
 There’s also the island’s mountainous interior region, known as the Highlands.

 Iceland’s Frosty Glaciers

 Iceland is known for these icy giants, and you’ll find them all over the island.
 From Snaefellsjökull to Langjökull to Vatnajökull.
-These largest of these is Vatnajökull glacier, located in Vatnajökull National park.
+The largest of these is Vatnajökull glacier, located in Vatnajökull National park.
 Have a fun day out doing a glacier hike, exploring a glacier cave, doing ice cave tours, or snowmobiling on the glacier's frozen surface.

 Land of Volcanoes

 Obviously, if there’s an active volcano in the middle of erupting, then I would advise staying away.
 But there are plenty of extinct volcanoes, craters, and crater lakes to visit.
-Askja caldera, Eldborg crater are some of the best places to experience extinct volcanoes.
+Askja caldera and Eldborg crater are some of the best places to experience extinct volcanoes.
 Eyjafjallajökull and Hekla are perfect if you’re looking for a volcano tour of an active volcano.
-There’s also the Vatnshellir cave on Snaefellsnes peninsula.
+There’s also the Vatnshellir cave on the Snaefellsnes peninsula.

 The Most Famous Iceland Waterfalls